yanzewu/line/doc/doc.md

 Related options:

 - --prompt-overwrite=true/false: Prompt before overwritting a file.
 (Default: true).
+To use this option in non-interactive mode, set --prompt-always to true.

 ### clear
 ---